crate/crate/blackbox/docs/admin/system-information.rst

   In order to reduce the memory requirements for these metrics, the times are statistically sampled and therefore may have slight inaccuracies.
+  In addition, durations are only tracked up to 10 minutes.
+Statements taking longer than that are capped to 10 minutes.

 ``sys.jobs_metrics`` Table Schema
 .................................